yantonov/dl-docker/README.md

-Scripts to simplify use of keras through docker image.
+Scripts are aimed to simplify using keras (with cpu support) through docker image.

 Docker directory contains scripts to build, run, get terminal access, remove constructed image.

 Usage:
 Add this repository to PATH and use keras.sh.
-Current working directory will be mounted automatically.
+Current directory will be mounted automatically.

 Docker file provides:
 1. [python 3](https://www.python.org/download/releases/3.0/)